 The Amount of Coffee Used

 The bed of coffee creates a flow resistance, allowing the grounds to be in contact with the water for the optimal 3-5 minutes.
 When you use too little coffee in the coffee bed, water passes through very quickly, and there is insufficient contact time to dissolve the soluble solids.
+This is why maintaining the proper coffee-to-water ratio is essential for temperature control.

 Other Variables